 All up, that's 103,334 AMEX Gateway points in total: but as the Explorer card earns two Gateway points per dollar spent and you need to charge at least $1,500 to fetch your 100,000-point bonus, spend just $167 more (based on the pre-October 2 sign-up bonus) and you’d have enough points for all of these upgrades!

 2. Fly Singapore Airlines Suites Class to Asia via KrisFlyer

 Along with upgrades, you can also convert your AMEX Gateway points to make outright flight bookings – including in Singapore Airlines’ flagship Airbus A380 ‘Suites Class’ and Boeing 777 first class cabins from Sydney or Melbourne.

 A one-way journey from Sydney or Melbourne to Singapore sets you back an exact 80,000 KrisFlyer miles, which you can get by converting 106,666 Gateway points to KrisFlyer on a 4:3 basis from your AMEX Explorer credit card.

-The first 100,000 Gateway points will be yours after that required $1,500 spend (for applicants prior to May 16 2017) – which itself earns a further 3,000 Gateway points – with the remaining 3,666 Gateway points landing in your account after charging an additional $1,833 to the card from your ongoing everyday purchases.
+The first 100,000 Gateway points will be yours after that required $1,500 spend (based on the current Business Explorer offer or the previous personal Explorer offer) – which itself earns a further 3,000 Gateway points – with the remaining 3,666 Gateway points landing in your account after charging an additional $1,833 to the card from your ongoing everyday purchases.

 3. Book Virgin Australia business class through Etihad Guest